Massacres in the Greek War of Independence: Macedonia

 Greek villages in Macedonia were destroyed, and many of the inhabitants were put to death.
 Thomas Gordon reports executions of Greek civilians in Serres and Thessaloniki, beheadings of merchants and clergy, and seventy burnt villages.

 In May 1821, the governor Yusuf Bey ordered his men to kill any Greeks in Thessaloniki they found in the streets.
 Haïroullah Effendi reported that then and "for days and nights the air was filled with shouts, wails, screams."
 The Metropolitan bishop was brought in chains, together with other leading notables, and they were tortured and executed in the square of the flour market.
 Some were hanged from the plane trees around the Rotonda.
 Others were killed in the cathedral where they had fled for refuge, and their heads were gathered together as a present for Yusuf Bey.

 In 1822, Abdul Abud, the Pasha of Thessaloniki, arrived on 14 March at the head of a 16,000 strong force and 12 cannons against Naousa.
 The Greeks defended Naousa with a force of 4,000 under the overall command of Zafeirakis Theodosiou and Anastasios Karatasos.
 The Turks attempted to take the town on 16 March 1822, and on 18 and 19 March, without success.
 On 24 March the Turks began a bombardment of the city walls that lasted for days.
 After requests for the town's surrender were dismissed by the Greeks, the Turks charged the gate of St George on 31 March.
 The Turkish attack failed but on 6 April, after receiving fresh reinforcements of some 3,000 men, the Turkish army finally overcame the Greek resistance and entered the city.
 In an infamous incident, many of the women committed suicide by falling down a cliff over the small river Arapitsa.
 Abdul Abud laid the town and surrounding area to waste.
 The Greek population was massacred.
-The destruction of Naousa marked the end of the Greek revolution in Macedonia in 1822.
+The destruction of Naoussa marked the end of the Greek revolution in Macedonia in 1822.